 For math & science skills

-Rated 4.2 out of 5 stars on Google Play, this ingenious app by Socratica, LLC contains a great depth of knowledge.
-The company itself was founded by those with degrees from Caltech and experience in organizations ranging from pharmaceutical companies to Google.
+Rated 4.2 out of 5 stars on Google Play, this excellent app by Socratica, LLC contains a great depth of knowledge.
+The company itself was founded by people with degrees from Caltech and experience in organizations ranging from pharmaceutical companies to Google.
 This vast knowledge shows in the information introduced in this amazing app, where users are urged to learn at their own pace in their individual, unique learning styles.

 Users can easily learn the periodic table of elements with this app.
 There are dozens of facts about each element and audio clips to help them pronounce each element.
 And now they can learn many chemistry terms with Socratica’s YouTube videos, which are available in many languages.
 Socratica participated in the 2016 class of YouTube NextUp?
 This is a program to support and nourish up-and-coming YouTube channels.
 Even Socratica itself keeps its learning fresh!